raj2208/ExpenseTracker-local/README.md

 # Expense tracker web app with local storage integration

 <br>
-This project was build using HTM, JavaScript and Bootstrap.
+This project was build using HTML, JavaScript and Bootstrap.
 <br>
 We can add the expenses and can be modify and can be deleted.
 <br>